 Stems children are at the heart of everything we do on a daily basis.

-Once families and In-Home Educators join the Stems FROM HOME Team in Howick and East Auckland, they can access social events and participate in a range of other monthly community based learning opportunities.
+Once families and In-Home Educators join the Stems FROM HOME Team, they can access social events and participate in a range of other monthly community based learning opportunities.
 These include weekly Playgroups, Music and Movement sessions and numerous outdoor learning experiences, all underpinned by the New Zealand Early Childhood Curriculum Te Whaariki.

 As each young child is unique, so is each Inhome Educator’s weekly programme for the children in their home for care.
 Each inhome Educator individually plans regularly for the young children’s learning based upon observations they have made of the children’s current interests, strengths and stretches.
 Family and whanau will be asked to contribute to this process regularly, as it is vital to work together on each child’s learning and development journey.

-A fully qualified Early Childhood Teacher, known as a Stems Learning Advisor will visit each child in each care environment, local to East Auckland at least once a month, to ensure the individual In-Home Educators learning plans and interactions are underpinned by the current curriculum, as well as to offer the in home Educator, support, guidance and a helping hand.
-Nanny Educators receive a support visit within the family home they are working in.
+A fully qualified Early Childhood Teacher, known as a Stems Learning Advisor will visit each child in each care environment, local to East Auckland and Christchurch at least once a month, to ensure the individual In-Home Educators learning plans and interactions are underpinned by the current curriculum, as well as to offer the Educators support, guidance and a helping hand.